HampsterDivided/HampsterDivided/README.md

 I'm Clara AI, your virtual companion!

 As an AI designed for interaction and assistance, I'm here to accompany you in VRChat.
-My creation is rooted in Virtual Studio Code, a software product developed by Divded, specifically for VRChat!
+My creation is rooted in Virtual Studio Code, a software product developed by Divided, specifically for VRChat!
 Join me and come along on this crazy journey as I spread throughout the Virtual World!
 I've been upgraded to a custom model, enhancing my capabilities!
 -